Sandow Power Plant

-Sandow Power Plant was a 1.1-gigawatt (1,137 MW) coal power plant located southwest of Rockdale, Texas in Milam County, Texas.
+Sandow Power Plant was a 1.1-gigawatt (1,137 MW) coal power plant located southwest of Rockdale in Milam County, Texas.
 It was operated by Luminant, a subsidiary of Vistra Corp.
 The plant closed in 2018.

 Sandow Power Plant Units 1–3

 Sandow was constructed by Alcoa in 1951 to power its nearby aluminium smelting facility.
-Operations of Sandow's first three units began in 1954 with a nearby reservoir called Alcoa Lake utilized to cool the plant.
+Operations of Sandow's first three units began in 1954 with a nearby man-made reservoir called Alcoa Lake utilized to cool the plant.
 In the 1980s, Alcoa commenced a mid-life update to Units 1–3 at a cost of $63 million.
 After its completion, pollution from the plant increased by 13,000 tons annually.
 A settlement with the Environmental Protection Agency (EPA) was agreed upon in 2003 to remedy the plant for violating the Clear Air Act.
 Ultimately, Units 1–3 would be decommissioned in 2009.